A better way for clubs to engage families and local communities in sailing.

 Structured Learning Methodology (SLM) operates at sailing clubs around Australia, a breakthrough innovation designed to turn around struggling sailing programs by engaging more purposefully with local communities.
 This highly adapted org structure generates activity through learning and improvement bringing income, sailing memberships and community support.
 Clubs can develop young sailors and reinstate fleets operating in a larger economic context utilising this highly functional system and better use of resources.

 Families, instructors, coaches, sailors and clubs have always wanted to learn and improve, we just have not been good at organising it sustainably.
 A simple request to management to allow a training program to operate differently could be all it takes.
-SLM installs a dinghy training capability which channels participants through an automated continuously improving system on economic scales with minimal administration.
+SLM installs a dinghy training capability with tools to manage retention, participants make their way through an automated continuously improving system in economic scales with minimal administration.

-The program simultaneously develops highly competent instructors and coaches who develop highly competent sailors, adapted to any club, anywhere using any dinghy class.
+The program simultaneously develops highly competent instructors and coaches into a coaching group who develop highly competent sailors, adapted to any club, anywhere using any dinghy class.
 When operated as advised the system is sustainable, transparent processes support forecasted performance with high degree of confidence.

-A simple change to the way we operate gives Clubs everywhere extraordinary possibilities.
+This simple change to the way we operate gives clubs in any location extraordinary potential.
 A small inexperienced regional club in Cairns or Darwin for example can grow as fast as one in Sydney.
 Rapid growth generated through training creates the circumstance for volunteers and a committee to build an active sailing program.
 SLM processes are being adapted by club dinghy committees in response to improve the way volunteers build fleets, engage in on-water activities, maintain equipment, raise funds.

 A resurgence in sailing as a highly valued sport generated by stronger sailing clubs with active sailing programs and functional community relationships.